Related ToolsRaycastWarpGithubLinear

 Agents 3.0 with terminal capabilities:

 The Build plan includes Agents 3.0 - AI that can read/write files, run commands, and interact with your codebase.
-I asked it to “refactor this Python script to use async/await” and it analyzed the file, made changes, and ran tests.
+Asking it to “refactor this Python script to use async/await” results in file analysis, code changes, and test execution.
 This crosses the line from “helpful autocomplete” to “pair programmer.”

 Multi-model support:

 Warp supports OpenAI, Anthropic, and Google models.
 You can bring your own API key (BYOK) with the Build plan to avoid credit limits.
-I switched to Claude 3.5 Sonnet for code review tasks and GPT-4 for command generation based on which worked better for each use case.
+Claude 3.5 Sonnet tends to excel at code review tasks while GPT-4 handles command generation well - the flexibility to match models to tasks is a major advantage.

 Collaboration features: